grace-notes/website/contents/topics/life-of-christ.md

 going to send you Elijah the prophet before the coming of the great and terrible day of the Lord.”

-· The day of the Lord entails all of eschatology, and from the Old Testament point of view, both advents.
+&bull; The day of the Lord entails all of eschatology, and from the Old Testament point of view, both advents.

-· The scholars loved to talk about the one who would prepare the way for the Messiah, because his arrival would mark the beginning of the end.
+&bull; The scholars loved to talk about the one who would prepare the way for the Messiah, because his arrival would mark the beginning of the end.

-· This is not unlike the fascination today with the rapture, and even the tendency to place certain prophecies within the church age when they are not.
+&bull; This is not unlike the fascination today with the rapture, and even the tendency to place certain prophecies within the church age when they are not.